 Self-Morgan turned in her letter of resignation on February 4 to Duncanville Superintendent Dr. Mark Smith, with an effective date of March 31.
-Although attempts were made to reach Dr. Smith for a quote, his office responded that he is unavailable, attending a superintendents conference in California.
+Attempts were made to reach Dr. Smith for a quote, but his office responded that he is unavailable.
+He’s attending a superintendents conference in California.

 “I felt like it was time to move on.
 I have felt that way for the past couple of years,” said Self-Morgan.
 She went on to thank the people of Duncanville for all their support.
 She especially singled out groups like Duncanville Lions Club and Rotary Club, Chamber of Commerce and the City of Duncanville.

-“I love Duncanville.
-I love the people of Duncanville,” said Self-Morgan.
+“I love Duncanville and the people of Duncanville,” said Self-Morgan.
 “I have been an ambassador for the city of Duncanville and the public school system here for 19 years, because I have always believed it was the best school to put your children in and to be a part of,” she concluded.